penagos/scientiapy/README.md

 * Leverages Django admin panel
 * Full markdown support
 * Basic question search functionality
+* Supports search as you type with dropdown results

 ## Installation
 You will need the following packages: